 Our Mission: NBA’s mission is to maximize the potential of individuals with autism and related disorders by providing high-quality, individualized intervention, and to promote awareness of both the autism spectrum and the science of human behavior to the community.

 Diversity Statement: NBA approaches our mission with a bold commitment to inclusion.
 Everyone is welcome here, regardless of race, national origin, gender, gender identity and expression, sexual orientation, age, religion, ability, and experience!
-We want our employees to bring their authentic selves to work in order to better NBA.
+We want our employees to bring their authentic selves to work to better NBA.